nishaa12/todoapp/README.md

 ### CSS

 ### start it
-npm install react-scripts@latest
+npm install react-scripts@latest.
-by npm start on your terminal
+ npm start on your terminal